A Mother fears for her Child

 and even stands on the bench.
 “I can't see Stepan and Milica, they

-must still be home, trying to scrub the dirt from the hands.”
+must still be at home, trying to scrub the dirt from their hands.”
 She

 describes the way to their huts near the southern fields.